davidgtonge/backbone_query/README.md

   // Models must match all these queries
   $and:{
     title: {$like: "news"}, // Title attribute contains the string "news"
+    likes: {$gt: 10}
-    likes: {$gt: 10}}, // Likes attribute is greater than 10
+  }, // Likes attribute is greater than 10

   // Models must match one of these queries
   $or:{
-    featured: true, // Featured attribute is true category:{$in:["code","programming","javascript"]}}
+    featured: true, // Featured attribute is true category:{$in:["code","programming","javascript"]}
+  }
   //Category attribute is either "code", "programming", or "javascript" });
 ```